nicklafarge/ece-570-course-project/README.md

 **Author**: Nick LaFarge

-## Experiment Instructions
+# 1. Experiment Instructions

 The code entry point is `runner.py`.
 At the bottom of this script, there are several options for how to configure the runner.
 This lets the user specify which agent (DDPG or TD3), and which OpenAI Gym environment.
 It also allows the user to sepcify whether or not we wish to train a new agent, or load a trained model for testing.
 These options can be located in the `if __name__ == '__main__':` section at the bottom of `runner.py`.

 Experiments were run using Python 3.8.
 The specific package versions are listed in `requirements.txt`.
 Some additional operating system-specific installation instructions may be required to run certain OpenAI gym environments (in particular MuJoCo environments require a license and local installation).
 The specific install steps are OS- specific, and well documented online.

-# Code Origins
+# 2. Code Origins

 TD3 and DDPG are reimplemented versions of the OpenAI Spinning UP baselines.
 The Spinning Up versions can be located at the following hyperlinks: [TD3](https://github.com/openai/spinningup/tree/master/spinup/algos/tf1/td3) and [DDPG](https://github.com/openai/spinningup/tree/master/spinup/algos/tf1/ddpg).
 The implementation here differs its from original Spinning Up source  in several notable ways.
 First, the original implementation defines the model, learning algorithm, and running script all in one place.
 In this paradigm, each new learning algorithm must re-implement the runner script (i.e. the basic script that keeps track of agent-environment interaction and stores relevant values).
 For increased flexibility, I chose to decouple these three parts into their own distinct sections of code.

 While the code organization and structure differs quite a bit from the SpinningUp source, the underlying algorithm remains the same and, hence, there are certain lines in common.
-Rather than give a line-by-line description of all of the included code, The sections below highlight the most important changes, as well as one method that I used directly from the SpinningUp source.
+The directly used code, modified code, and original code portions are all summarized below.

+## Note on TD3 vs DDPG

+Note that TD3 and DDPG are very similar algorithms, and most of the code in the `TD3/` and `DDPG/` directories are duplicated.
+Given the similarities, I discuss all code below in the context of `TD3`, but note that the original/modified/unoriginal code discussions below for `TD3` *also apply to DDPG*.
+I chose to focus this discussion on the TD3 section because 1) that is the main method discussed in my project and 2) including both TD3 and DDPG below would just duplicate almost every category.

-## Code from other repositories
+## a) Code from other repositories

 No entire scripts have been used from the original repo.
 That said, certain lines of code and functions are caried over mostly unchanged, and are summarized as follows: